Ruh-roh. Our iPhone 8 camera became waterlogged and died

 Here's the scene.
 CNET tests the claim of every phone rated IP67 and above with a baseline dunk test.
 We fill a 5 gallon bucket with tap water, gently place the phone at the bottom, and set the timer for 28 minutes.
 That's long enough to stress the claim without trying to break the phone.
 Then we pull the phone out, let it dry overnight and inspect it for damage.
 Does it take a photo?
 Is there still water in the ports?
 Will it charge when you plug in the cable?

-After the phone has completely dried (5 hours to overnight), we run through the process again.
+That's the first pass.
+The next day, we run through the process again.

 It's a simple, effective and repeatable test that our reviewers can conduct in any of our global offices.
 If a unit drowns, we'll know.

 That's exactly what happened with this iPhone 8 phone that CNET purchased for our San Francisco office.
-I placed it side-by-side in the bottom of a bucket alongside the iPhone X and iPhone 8 Plus.
+I placed it at the bottom of a bucket alongside the iPhone X ($999.00 at Apple) and iPhone 8 Plus ($980.00 at Amazon.com).
 28 minutes later, all three phones came out.

 The 8 Plus and iPhone X lived to dunk another day, but the iPhone 8 collected condensation behind the lens.
-After it dried, it did charge through the cable, but I was no longer able to access the home screen or any controls, even after a hard reboot.
+Three days after the test, it still charged through the cable, but I was no longer able to access the home screen or any controls, even after a hard reboot.
 The phone then got caught in an endless reboot cycle, and at that point, I gave up trying to revive it.

 (And no, we had not dropped the gold iPhone 8, which could compromise the waterproofing protection.)